geometalab/docker-osmboundaries/README.md

 ### Update shapefiles

-Run `./update_shapes.sh` to download the newest shapefiles, since they are not included in the sources.
+Since the shapefiles are not included in the sources, run `./update_shapes.sh` to download their latest version.

 ### Trying the new build